Holburne Museum

-Sir William Holburne, who died in 1874, was a chap who liked to collect interesting things.
+The Holburne Museum in Bath houses a fascinating collection of artefacts amassed by Sir William Holburne.
+He died in 1874 and was a chap who liked to collect interesting things.
 He spent his inheritance travelling the world buying art, sculptures, silverware and curious items.
 When he died, he left his collection to the city of Bath which had been his home and this museum has much of it on display for you to see.
 In fact his collection has grown since his death with more than 2000 extra exhibits added.
-The museum is free and we enjoyed the building, which is a former hotel, as much as the collection inside.
-There’s a great cafe which overlooks the rear garden too if you want to stop for cake!
-This is an extract from our free Bath City Guide
+You’ll also recognise this building from the Netflix TV series Bridgerton where it doubled as Lady Danbury’s house.
+You can get your tickets in advance by using this form:

 The building is split into several galleries including some in a large modern extension at the rear.
 The Davidson Gallery (pictured above) is the beautiful room which occupies the whole frontage of the building on the 1st floor and inside you’ll find fine and decorative arts.
 Across the hall and into the extension, you’ll find the Posnett Gallery where some of Holburne’s ‘treasures’ are housed.
 We liked this gallery the best as the artefacts are just interesting items that Holburne liked.
 Look out for the folding fork and spoon set!
 Upstairs on the mezzanine level is the Fletcher Gallery with more everyday items from stylish life in the 18th century.
 On the top floor of the museum is the Brownsword Gallery, crammed with British paintings and some further rooms which are used for temporary exhibitions.